Table Of Contents

 Take a look at their website to see how professional and thorough it is vs. a cookie cutter website.
 Their website is an expression of their online marketing ability (if they cannot market themselves, how are they going to effectively market your home?).
 As you start to compare websites it will become obvious who is a top agent and who isn’t.
 For instance, look at the quality and quantity of the information provided on their website.
 Do they have a couple of testimonials or many?
 Do they have a blog that has existed for years, is up-to-date, shares valuable information and valuable comments?

 Some inspectors will exaggerate or embellish findings so it’s always a good idea to ask for references from others before settling on an inspector.
-Some inspectors will report every minute detail including a crooked cabinet door while others will just report the basics.
+Some inspectors will report every minute detail, including a crooked cabinet door, while others will just report the basics.

-Your agent will include major, unresolved issues in the contract (contingencies) and offer to compensate the buyer (ex. $10,000 towards a roof replacement).
+If you decide not to make any repairs associated with the results of the inspection, your agent will include major, unresolved issues in the contract (contingencies) and offer to compensate the buyer (ex. $10,000 towards a roof replacement).
 Keep in mind, the buyer will likely hire their own inspector and will uncover any problems not disclosed by you, the seller.
 Best to know ahead of time what issues exist with your home to support buyer confidence.

 Don’t panic if you see a major repair on the report that will likely cost thousands of dollars.
 A good agent will be able to shed light on the issue and provide steps to either resolve the issue or include it as a negotiation in the contract.